micmejia/bible-dump/NKJV/Genesis/Gen 42.md

 In this _manner_ you shall be tested: By the life of Pharaoh, you shall not leave this place unless your youngest brother comes here.

 ###### 16
-Send one of you, and let him bring your brother; and you shall be [^c]kept in prison, that your words may be tested to see whether _there is_ any truth in you; or else, by the life of Pharaoh, surely you _are_ spies!"
+Send one of you, and let him bring your brother; and you shall be kept in prison, that your words may be tested to see whether _there is_ any truth in you; or else, by the life of Pharaoh, surely you _are_ spies!"

 ###### 17
-So he [^d]put them all together in prison three days.
+So he put them all together in prison three days.

 ###### 18
 Then Joseph said to them the third day, "Do this and live, _for_ I fear God: